 Military Dog Names From Ancient Warriors

 Atilla – Atilla the Hun ruled the Nomadic Hunnish people from 434–451 AD; they were descendants of migrants from the Central Asian Steppe.
-The Huns were a fierce people who waged war constantly, and were rarely subdued by defeat.
+The Huns were a fierce people who waged war constantly and were rarely subdued by defeat.
 Attila and his brother Bleda each ruled a portion of the Hun Empire until the death of Bleda unified the Huns under Attila.
 So ruthless was Attila’s reputation, that he is suspected of engineering his own brother’s demise.

-Attila led is people to invade Persia (unsuccessfully), parts of the Roman Empire and they plundered the Balkans on more than one occasion.
+Attila led his people to invade Persia (unsuccessfully), parts of the Roman Empire and they plundered the Balkans on more than one occasion.
 While not always successful in conquering the citadels they attacked, they always returned with substantial booty, and were able to exact tributes from the Romans as well as peace treaties favorable to the Huns.
 As such they were the most feared army of the era.

-Genghis Khan – Genghis Khan created one of the world’s largest empires by conquering most of modern day China and Central Asia, to create the Mongol Empire in the 13th Century.
-While his forces are remembered for their wholesale slaughter of the locals as they subjugated the peoples newly under their control, the softer side of Genghis preached religious tolerance, and he was a practitioner of merit based promotions.
+Genghis Khan – Genghis Khan created one of the world’s largest empires by conquering most of modern-day China and Central Asia, to create the Mongol Empire in the 13th Century.
+While his forces are remembered for their wholesale slaughter of the locals as they subjugated the peoples newly under their control, the softer side of Genghis preached religious tolerance, and he was a practitioner of merit-based promotions.
 Genghis Khan is considered the Father of Mongolia and the prototype of the modern Project Management Professional.
 Genghis makes a great name for a pit bull or any of the Tibetan guard dogs.

-Modern Military Name Inspirations
+Modern Warrior Name Inspirations

 Murphy – Audie Leon Murphy joined the US Army at the age of 17 to fight for the allies, and escape the poverty of an orphaned sharecropper’s life.
 As a soldier he became one of World War II’s most decorated soldiers, receiving the Medal of Honor at the tender age of 19.
 His heroism included singlehandedly holding off a company of Germans for an hour as a sharpshooter, and then leading his men on a charge to victory while wounded.

-Murphy returned to become a Hollywood star, typically staring as a cowboy.
+Murphy returned to become a Hollywood star, typically starring as a cowboy.
 Later in life he bred and raised Quarter horses and wrote songs.
 However, his life was far from idyllic.
 Murphy suffered from PTSD, sleeping always with a loaded weapon beside him, regularly requiring the aid of powerful sleeping pills.

 Murphy died in a plane crash near Roanoke, Virginia at the age of 45.
 His grave can be visited at the Arlington National Cemetery.

 Patton – General George Patton may have been a great general in two lifetimes.
 Certainly, he was one of the most respected generals of World War II.
 However, while on a battlefield in France, Patton was suddenly overcome by a strong sense of Déjà vu.
-He recollected the lay of the land, and a battle that he had fought there as a Roman soldier.
+He recollected the lay of the land and a battle that he had fought there as a Roman soldier.
 He recalled clearly how the armies had flanked, and where they had buried their dead at the edge of the fields centuries earlier.

 Ulysses – Roman name for Odysseus, King of Ithica, whose long journey home after the Trojan war is known to us through Homer’s Odyssey.
 Ulysses is also the name of one of the United State’s greatest strategic generals as well.

 Born Hiram Ulysses Grant, Ulysses S. Grant would become the future General and President’s name due to an error made when completing his nomination to West Point Academy.
-Grant was a great horseman, and held the high jump record for over 25 years at the Academy, however he was not nominated to go into the Cavalry.
-Instead Grant spent four years in the infantry.
+Grant was a great horseman and held the high jump record for over 25 years at the Academy, however, he was not nominated to go into the Cavalry.
+Instead, Grant spent four years in the infantry.

 As a general, Grant employed dogged determination and brute force to accomplish his victories.
-Known for his hard drinking and frequent money troubles, Grant’s reputation throughout his lifetime and beyond have waxed and waned.
+Known for his hard-drinking and frequent money troubles, Grant’s reputation throughout his lifetime and beyond have waxed and waned.
 He currently enjoys a renaissance as an accomplished general and skilled leader of men.

 Tough Tank Names for Powerful Dogs